ArminJo/ServoEasing/README.md

 - **Callback at reaching target enables multiple movements independent of main loop**.
 - A **trim value** can be set for any servo.
 Its value is internally added to each requested position.
 - **Reverse operation** of servo is possible eg. if it is mounted head down.
+- **Constraints for minimum and maximum servo degree** can be specified.
+Trim and reverse are applied after constraint processing.
 - Allow to specify an arbitrary mapping between degrees and microseconds by `attach(int aPin, int aMicrosecondsForServoLowDegree, int aMicrosecondsForServoHighDegree, int aServoLowDegree, int aServoHighDegree)`.
 - **Servo speed** can be specified in **degree per second** or **milliseconds** for the complete move.
 - Degree values >= 400 is taken as microsecond values for the servo pulse.